ja-codingtemple/live_react_lessons/README.md

 `npm install` will install all the dependencies and node modules defined in your package.json file.
 <br>`npm run dev` is a script which will run your application and make it accessible via your browser.

-If you get an error about being unable to find vite, rename the folder you're creating your project in to something simple without special characters or spaces, run this command:
+If you get an error about being unable to find vite, rename the folder you're creating your project in to something simple without special characters or spaces, and run this command:

 `.\node_modules\.bin\vite`